Share this article

 Redirected aggression

 You might be thinking to yourself - why does my cat bite me - if you don’t consider your feline overstimulated or overly stressed.
-Well your cat might be lashing out at you because they’re frustrated or overwhelmed by something else, such as the addition of a new pet to your household.
+Well your cat might be lashing out at you because they’re frustrated or overwhelmed by something else, such as the addition of a new pet to your household or a conflict for key resources such as food or litter tray access.
 Aggression in your cat that shows frustration can look like a bite or scratch.

 So, when you’re pondering - why does my cat keep biting me - consider whether there might be anything else bothering your cat, like a house move or new pet.